 - Drug therapy, such as immunosuppressives (drugs that suppress the immune response in an individual)

 A patient’s outlook with myopathy varies.
 Some patients are able to live normal life spans with little to no disabling effects of the disease, while others may experience severe disability with the disease becoming progressively worse and in some cases, even deadly.

-Some postmarketing reports have indicated immune-mediated necrotizing myopathy (IMNM), an autoimmune (arising from and directed against a person’s own tissues) myopathy, associated with statin use.
-This particular myopathy is characterized by: Muscle weakness along with elevated levels of serum creatine kinase (an enzyme found in muscle and the brain — elevated levels indicate damage to the muscle or brain), persisting even after statin treatment is stopped, Muscle biopsy showing necrotizing (causing the death of tissues) myopathy without significant inflammation, Improvement usually occurs with immunosuppressive agents.
+Some postmarketing reports have indicated immune-mediated necrotizing myopathy (IMNM), an autoimmune (arising from and directed against a person’s own tissues) myopathy, is associated with statin use.
+This particular myopathy is characterized by: Muscle weakness along with elevated levels of serum creatine kinase (an enzyme found in muscle and the brain — elevated levels indicate damage to the muscle or brain), persisting even after statin treatment is stopped, and muscle biopsy showing necrotizing (causing the death of tissues) myopathy without significant inflammation.
+Improvement usually occurs with immunosuppressive agents.

 A report published in JAMA Neurology showed that marked improvement or full recovery from this type of myopathy could take up to approximately 13.5 months in over half of 32 patients with aggressive early treatment including a combination of intravenous (IV) immune globulin, corticosteroids and a steroid-sparing agent.
 However, 10 percent of patients showed little or no clinical improvement.